noctux/igor/README.md

 fields.

 The TOML-style package description is the preferred way of package description.
-However, in some cases, a more programmatic way of specifiying package-contents might be desired: For instance by omitting certain files or by automatically generating a large number of file operations to cope with hundreds of individual files inside a package.
+However, in some cases, a more programmatic way of specifying package-contents might be desired: For instance by omitting certain files or by automatically generating a large number of file operations to cope with hundreds of individual files inside a package.